MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/service-limits.md

 | string: Plain Text, date: Date normalized to ISO 8601 (YYYY-MM-DD) format, time: Time normalized to ISO 8601 (hh:mm:ss) format. number: Floating point number normalized to double precision floating point. integer: Integer number, normalized to 64-bit signed integer. boolean: Boolean value, normalized to true or false.array: List of subfields of the same type. object: Named list of subfields of potentially different types. | 10 (audio, image, video), 50 (document) |

 ## Analyzer limits per resource
-Analyzers in Multimodal Intelligence are specialized components designed to process and extract structured data from various types of unstructured content, such as textual documents, audio, images, and video.
+Analyzers in Content Understanding are specialized components designed to process and extract structured data from various types of unstructured content, such as textual documents, audio, images, and video.
 These analyzers are tailored to handle specific types of data and tasks, ensuring that the extracted information is accurate and useful for downstream applications.

 | Quota | Standard (S0) |
 | --- | --- |